 Splitting equity among co-founders can be a complicated process.
-Take the time to hash out the details so you can avoid misunderstandings, reward work fairly, and operate your startup in a way that your team is comfortable with.
+It's important to take the time to hash out the details in order to avoid misunderstandings, reward work fairly, and operate your startup in a way that your team is comfortable with.

-In this article, we’ll cover the basic factors to consider when discussing how to divide equity in a startup, including the process of dividing equity among founders and common pitfalls to avoid.
+In this article, we’ll cover the basic factors to consider when discussing how to divide equity in a startup — including the process of dividing equity among founders — as well as common pitfalls to avoid.

 Factors to consider when dividing equity